flarum/docs/extend/internationalization.md

 ### Reusing Translations

-Flarum's unique [key references](#key-references) fulfil the same role as YAML anchors, but they're better in one respect: you can even reference keys in a different file!
+Flarum's unique [key references](#key-references) fulfill the same role as YAML anchors, but they're better in one respect: you can even reference keys in a different file!
 For this reason, you need to use the **full translation key** when referencing.
 Here's a more realistic example of how referencing works, complete with namespacing:

 ```yaml
 core: